CutyDragon/Lizzie-AI-Agent/README.md

 ## 5. Code Overview

 ### `main.py`
-- Serves as the orchestrator for Cyria’s operations.
+- Serves as the orchestrator for Lizzie’s operations.
 - Key sections:
   - **Initialization**: Configures API connections and loads environment variables.
   - **Main Loop**: Monitors Twitter for mentions and triggers content generation or tweets.